-The Company is continuing its Property-wide exploration on its 100% owned Las Morras property.
+Conditional on financing, the Company will continue with a moderate exploration program on its 100% owned Las Morras property.
 As the result of the previous geochemical and geophysical exploration campaigns, two areas have been prioritized in the Las Morras property, the Central zone, which contains two target areas, and the Northwestern zone, which contains one target area.

-The size of these targets are well over 1,100 m long by 90 m wide, oriented E-W. In order to expose the bedrock underneath of the regolith, the Company is planning to excavate a series of trenches.
+The size of these targets are well over 1,100 m long by 90 m wide, oriented E-W. In order to expose the bedrock underneath of the regolith, the company is planning to excavate a series of trenches.